Pylons/pyramid/docs/narr/extending.rst

 ~~~~~~~~~~~~~~~~~

 Assets are files on the filesystem that are accessible within a Python
 *package*.
-An entire chapter is devoted to resources: :ref:`assets_chapter`.
+An entire chapter is devoted to assets: :ref:`assets_chapter`.
 Within this chapter is a section named :ref:`overriding_assets_section`.
 This section of that chapter describes in detail how to override package
-resources with other resources by using the
+assets with other assets by using the
 :meth:`pyramid.config.Configurator.override_asset` method.
 Add such
 ``override_asset`` calls to your override package's ``__init__.py`` to
 perform overrides.